IPL: When Bollywood star Shah Rukh Khan was ready to sell his pants for MS Dhoni to play for KKR - ExBulletin

 Yaar main toh usko apna pajamas bech ke bhi kharid lun, wo aaye toh auction mein.
 (Brother, I can even sell my pants to buy Dhoni.
 He has to come up for auction for that), SRK was quoted as saying by Sportswallah at the time.

 However, SRK’s wish could not be granted as Dhoni returned to CSK in 2018 and led them to a title win.
-Especially, Dhoni was retained by CSK ahead of the mega-auction for IPL 2022.
+Notably, Dhoni was selected by CSK ahead of the mega-auction for IPL 2022.

 Sources